JakeRoyRandall/meeting-minutes-perl/README.md

 `--actions-only` prints only extracted action lines with their original 1-based line numbers. `--speaker NAME` restricts speaker-labelled actions and speaker counts to an exact existing label; the name is decoded and trimmed as UTF-8, with a 40-character limit.
 Unlabelled action lines are excluded when a speaker filter is active.
 The same filtered action list and `action_lines` records are included in JSON, along with the normal summary fields.
 These filters compose with `--redact`: matching uses the original label, displayed labels/content are redacted, and JSON reports only `"[speaker filter redacted]"` instead of echoing a potentially sensitive filter name.

 `--markdown` renders a printable handoff with summary counts, an escaped speaker table, and an action checklist annotated with original line numbers.
 It composes with `--speaker` and `--redact`; with `--actions-only`, it emits only the checklist. `--json` and `--markdown` cannot be used together.
 Pipes, brackets, backticks, emphasis markers, entities, and line breaks in names or actions are escaped or normalized so they cannot change the report structure.

+`--dedupe-actions` is opt-in.
+It collapses exact action text repeated by the same displayed speaker while preserving the first line, an array of every occurrence line in `action_lines`, and a `count`; unlabelled actions remain separate.
+Filtering and redaction happen before this comparison.
+Text and Markdown reports identify repeated line numbers, while the default output remains unchanged.